Unfortunately, depression is often a common companion of chronic health conditions, especially autoimmunity and lupus.

 - Check skincare products for ingredients such as glycolic acid, salicylic acid, and Retin-A. Each of these agents strips the outer layer of the skin, making the skin more sensitive to the sun.
 Plus, the chemical benzoyl peroxide, which is in many over-the-counter acne products, can cause photosensitivity.

-The supplemental herb Polypodium leucotomos may help with skin protection to reduce symptoms or flares with sun exposure.
 This plant extract has been shown to protect against free radical damage in the skin like what can occur from UV exposure.

 It is really important for sun-sensitive people to supplement with oral vitamin D to ensure adequate amounts for immune support.
 Vitamin D is so important to overall health and warding off depression.
 Our best source of vitamin D is from the sun but for some individuals that may be sensitive to sun exposure, making sure to take precaution is important as it can flare up symptoms.
 These individuals also need to make sure to supplement with adequate amounts of vitamin D to avoid deficiency.